 The Program Contractor shall submit electronically, information regarding its provider network.
-This information shall be submitted as specified in Section J, Exhibits, Exhibit C. Network Updates will be submitted on October 15 and April 15 of each contract year.
+This information shall be submitted as specified in Section J, Exhibits, Exhibit C of the ALTCS RFP issued February 8th, 2006.
+Network Updates will be submitted on October 15 and April 15 of each contract year.
 The AHCCCS Division of Health Care Management will notify the Program Contractor if there is a change in the frequency of submissions or file specifications.